backdrop-contrib/taxonomy_csv/README.txt

 To submit bug reports and feature suggestions, or to track changes: http://drupal.org/project/issues/taxonomy_csv

-See Advanced help in Help > Taxonomy CSV import for updated help.
+See Advanced help in Help > Taxonomy CSV import/export for updated help.

 -- WARNING --